Hyperplane2021/CodeRSA/README.md

 # CodeRSA: Reproducible Implementation and Verification Package

 This repository provides a fully self-contained reproducibility package for **CodeRSA**,
-a reasoning-aware evaluation framework for analyzing and verifying code generation from large language models (LLMs).
+a evaluation framework for analyzing and verifying code generation from large language models (LLMs).
 It contains verified data, pipeline scripts, and baseline comparisons for anonymous academic review.

 ---